Evident-Industrial/NDE_Open_File_Format/site/docs/json-metadata/setup/data-model/groups/processes/index.md

-# Processes related arrays and objects
+# Process Related Arrays and Objects

 A process describes an operation aimed at creating, modifying, or formatting data, which are ultimately stored or referenced within a dataset.
 Processes have inputs and outputs and can be directly linked to a dataset or to another process.

 A list of processes related to a particular group provides information on how the data was created, including an acquisition instrument configuration, specific hardware process, or software process.

-The processes can be chained to create a particular data using a "**processId**" to the previous process in the chain.
+The processes can be chained to create a particular data using a "**processId**" linking to the previous process in the chain.

 ``` mermaid
 classDiagram